Canon 650D vs Olympus E-M5

 It is notable that the 650D has a microphone port, which is missing on the E-M5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 650D and the E-M5 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the E-M5 have been discontinued, but can regularly be found used on ebay.
 The E-M5 was replaced by the Olympus E-M5 II, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 650D and E-M5 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Olympus E-M5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 650D and the Olympus E-M5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.